Poisson Geometry Related to Atiyah Sequences: The dual Atiyah sequence

 \section{The dual Atiyah sequence}

-The Lie algebroid of a gauge groupoid is the Atiyah algebroid of the corresponding principal bundle, and this Lie algebroid is the central term of a short exact sequence of Lie algebroids, the Atiyah sequence.
+The Lie algebroid of a gauge groupoid is the Atiyah algebroid of the corresponding principal bundle~$P$, and this Lie algebroid is the central term of a short exact sequence of Lie algebroids, the Atiyah sequence.
 Accordingly, the dual of this Lie algebroid is the central term of a short exact sequence of vector bundles with Poisson structures.
 In this section we set up the notation needed for the study of this dual sequence.
-We also investigate the fibre structure of the symplectic leaves of the Poisson manifold $T^*P/G$ using the notion of dual symplectic pair together with that of Atiyah sequence.
+We also investigate the f\/ibre structure of the symplectic leaves of the Poisson manifold $T^*P/G$ using the notion of dual pair together with that of Atiyah sequence.
 The main results are collected in Theorem~\ref{prop:lavessympl}.
+Throughout the section, $P$~denotes a principal bundle unless otherwise specif\/ied.